-The position and rotation of the layer group are based on the bounding rectangle around the layers — the smallest rectangle that can enclose them.
+The center and rotation of the layer group are based on the bounding rectangle around the layers — the smallest rectangle that can enclose them.
 The bounding rectangle is always aligned with the X-axis and Y-axis (not rotated).
-For any Real Size layers in the group, the bounding rectangle will contain their center point but not necessarily the entire layer; only the center point is used when calculating the bounding rectangle.
+For any Real-Size layers in the group, the bounding rectangle will contain their center point but not necessarily the entire layer; only the center point is used when calculating the bounding rectangle.
 For other layers, the bounding rectangle will contain the entire layer.

-Rotation— The rotation of the combined layer about the center of its bounding rectangle, in degrees.
-For any Real Size layers in the group, rotating the group will affect the layer’s position but not its rotation.
+Rotation— The rotation of the combined layer about the center of its bounding box, in degrees.
+For any Real-Size layers in the group, rotating the group will affect the layer’s position but not its rotation.